researchart/fse20/submissions/reusable/sgx-porting-methods/rq2/README.md

 git checkout python_split
 git diff efdbf8d 282d00a
 ```
 This shows the modification done to split Python at some predefined boundry.
+The number differs from papers due to different predefined boundry.